By Meg Escott

 Let me help you understand...

 A section drawing or sectional drawing is a 2D drawing of your home as if it has been sliced in two vertically.
-It gives a view from inside your home - like a sideways on x-ray.
+It gives a view from inside your home - like a sideways on x-ray or an internal elevation.

 Sectional drawings can be useful for the whole home, or to show more detail in a particular room (eg bathroom or kitchen).